 Salt Paste – How To Clean Cast Iron Grill Grates

 Let’s start with the most abrasive way to remove the rust from your cast iron grill grates – salt paste.
 In order to do this, you should make a thick paste from combining kosher salt and water.
 Now with a wire brush (most commonly known as steel wool), scrub away the rust while gently applying the mixture of kosher salt and water.
-Repeat the process until you are satisfied with the result.
+Repeat the process until the result is satisfactory.
+I found some other uses for salt paste (here) when I was researching this.

 Baking Soda Paste